 CLICK TO ENLARGE

-Tennis elbow (lateral epicondylitis) is an overuse and muscle strain injury.
+Tennis elbow is an overuse and muscle strain injury.
 The cause is repeated contraction of the forearm muscles that you use to straighten and raise your hand and wrist.
-The repeated motions and stress to the tissue may result in inflammation or a series of tiny tears in the tendons that attach the forearm muscles to the bony prominence at the outside of your elbow (lateral epicondyle).
+The repeated motions and stress to the tissue may result in a series of tiny tears in the tendons that attach the forearm muscles to the bony prominence at the outside of your elbow.

 As the name suggests, playing tennis — especially repeated use of the backhand stroke with poor technique — is one possible cause of tennis elbow.
 However, many other common arm motions can cause tennis elbow, including:

 - Using plumbing tools

 - Driving screws